5 Analysis of Variance (ANOVA) and Moderation

 5.4.1.2 Effect direction moderation

 In the other type of moderation, the effect in one group is the opposite of the effect in another group.
-In Figure 5.14, for example, Clooney increases the average willingness to donate among females in comparison to the group who did not see a celebrity endorser.
-In contrast, average willingness for male Clooney viewers is lower than the average for males without endorser.
+In Figure 5.11, for example, autonomy supportive language increases the average vaccine acceptance among people with high health literacy in comparison to the group who was exposed to neutral language.
+In contrast, average acceptance for people with low health literacy exposed to the autonomy supportive campaign is lower than the average for people with low health literacy exposed to the campaign with neutral language.
 Let us call this effect direction moderation.
-Males reverse the Clooney effect that we find for females.
+People with low health literacy reverse the autonomy supportive effect that we find for people with high health literacy.

-In this situation, the main effect of endorser on willingness to donate is around zero.
-If we average over females and males, we obtain the means represented by the three grey dots.
-There is no net difference between Clooney, Jolie, and the condition without an endorser.
+In this situation, the main effect of campaign style on vaccine acceptance is close to zero.
+If we average over people with low and people with high health literacy, we obtain the means represented by the three grey dots.
+There is no net difference between autonomy supportive, controlling, and neutral language used in a campaign.

-This does not mean that the endorser does not matter.
-On the contrary, the interaction effects tell us that the endorser is effective for one group but counterproductive for another group.
+This does not mean that the campaign style does not matter.
+On the contrary, the interaction effect tells us that one campaign style is effective for one group but counterproductive for another group.
 The second part of the conclusion is just as important as the first part.
-The campaigner should avoid decreasing the willingness to donate among particular target groups.
+The campaigner should avoid decreasing the vaccine acceptance among particular target groups.

 5.4.2 Testing main and interaction effects

 The effect of a single factor is called a main effect, as we learned in Section 5.3.3.
 A main effect reflects the difference between means for groups within one factor.
-The main effect of sex, for instance, can be that females are on average more willing to donate than males.
-A two-way analysis of variance includes two main effects, one for each factor (see Section 5.3.1), for example a main effect of sex and a main effect of endorser.
+The main effect of health literacy, for instance, could be that people with high health literacy are, on average, more willing to accept vaccination than people with low health literacy.
+A two-way analysis of variance includes two main effects, one for each factor (see Section 5.3.1), for example a main effect of health literacy and a main effect of campaign style.

-For moderation, however, we compare average scores of subgroups, that is, groups that combine a level on one factor with a level on another factor.
-In Figure 5.16, we compare average willingness to donate for combinations of endorser and participant’s sex.
+For moderation, however, we compare average scores of subgroups.
+For instance, people exposed to the controlling language campaign can be split into two sub-groups: those with high or low health literacy.
+Expressed more formally, sub-groups combine a level on one factor with a level on another factor.
+In Figure 5.13, we compare average vaccine acceptance for combinations of campaign style and participant’s health literacy.
 The effect of differences among subgroups on the dependent variable is called an interaction effect.
 Just like a main effect, an interaction effect is tested with an F test and its effect size is expressed by eta2.

 Interpretation of moderation requires some training because we must look beyond main effects.
-The fact that females score on average higher than males is irrelevant to moderation but it does affect all subgroup mean scores.
-So the fact that the red line is above the blue line in Figure 5.16 is not relevant to moderation.
+The fact that people with high health literacy score on average higher than people with low health literacy is irrelevant to moderation but it does affect all subgroup mean scores.
+So the fact that the red line is above the blue line in Figure 5.13 is not relevant to moderation.

 Moderation concerns the differences between subgroups that remain if we remove the overall differences between groups, that is, the differences that are captured by the main effects.
 The remaining differences between subgroup average scores provide us with a between-groups variance.
 In addition, the variation of outcome scores within subgroups yields a within-groups variance.
-Note that within-groups variance is not visible in Figure 5.16 because the willingness scores of the individual participants are not shown.
+Note that within-groups variance is not visible in Figure 5.13 because the vaccine acceptance scores of the individual participants are not shown.

 We can use the between-groups and within-groups variances to execute an F test just like the F test we use for main effects.
 The null hypothesis of the F test on an interaction effect states that the subgroups have the same population averages if we correct for the main effects.
 Our statistical software takes care of this correction if we include the main effects in the model, which we should always do.

 Alternatively, we can formulate the null hypothesis of the test on the interaction effect as equal effects of the predictor for all moderator groups in the population.
-In the current example, the null hypothesis could be that the effect of endorser is the same for both sexes in the population.
-Or, the other way around, that the effect of sex is the same for different endorser groups in the population.
+In the current example, the null hypothesis could be that the effect of campaign style is the same for both levels of health literacy in the population.
+Or, that the effect of health literacy is the same for different campaign styles in the population.

 Null hypothesis of the test on the interaction effect: equal effects of the predictor for all moderator groups in the population.